Barafundle Bay: Geology

 Barafundle Bay is set between cliffs to the north and south.
-It marks the end of the carboniferous limestone cliffs of the Castlemartin Peninsula to the southwest and the beginning of the old red sandstone of the Devonian era at Stackpole Quay to the northeast.
+It marks the end of the Carboniferous Limestone cliffs of the Castlemartin Peninsula to the southwest and the beginning of the Old Red Sandstone of the Devonian period at Stackpole Quay to the northeast.

 Awards

 In 2004 Barafundle Bay was included in a list of the Top 12 beaches in the world.
 The Good Holiday Guide also called it "the best beach in Britain".
 In 2006 the magazine Country Life called it the best place in the United Kingdom for a picnic.
 In 2019 it received both the Seaside and the Green Coast awards in the Wales Coast Awards.

-Filming location
+In popular culture

+In 1997, Welsh band Gorky's Zygotic Mynci named their fourth album, Barafundle after the bay.

 Barafundle Bay was the location for some scenes in the film Third Star, shot in October 2009.